Looking for one more reason to use SpyFu Kombat? How about saving your budget?

 So how does SpyFu help you discover negative keywords that could be overlooked?

 You might already be advertising on terms that are irrelevant to your business.
 But if Google Ads campaigns are made of terms you input, how could that possibly happen?

 Match types could be to blame.
 The way that your ad pops up on keywords you don’t want might be a simple fix.

 Here’s how it looked for one advertiser

-SpyFu Kombat allows you to compare the paid (or organic) keywords from up to three domains at a time.
+SpyFu Kombat allows you to compare the paid (or organic) keywords from three or more domains at a time.
 The diagram you get in the results will sort common keywords between two competitors, common keywords among all three competitors, and keywords exclusive to any of the domains.